vsterev/images-api/Readme.md

 - longitudeMin - number optional,
 - longitudeMax - number optional,
   > if you don't send any of the above parameters you will get a response for all records
-- archive - boolean if is set true receive zipped file with all images in it, if is set to false, receive an array of images paths
+- archive - boolean if is set to true receive zipped file with all images in it, if is set to false, receive an array of images paths

 response staus if image doesn't exists - 404 <br>
 successfully response status - 200